revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

- A constructor in Java is a special method that is used to initialize objects.
-The constructor is called when an object of a class is created.
+ A constructor in Java is a special method that is used to initialize objects.The constructor is called when an object of a class is created.

 </blockquote>
 </details>

 ---

-20. What is a class?
+20.What is a class?
 What is an object?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)